securityfirst/tent-content/contents_en/communications/social-media/beginner/multimedia.md

 Informed means they understand the purpose, potential audience, and potential risks of your post.

-*Note: vulnerable people may not be able to give informed consent, including children.
-Consent can also be withdrawn.*
+*Note: vulnerable people may not be able to give informed consent, including children.*

 *	As a rule of thumb, don't share anything about people you know unless they ask you to or have already shared it themselves.